 Tortilla Chips Nutritional Value

-One ounce (about 7–10 chips) of white corn tortilla chips has the following nutrition profile, per the USDA:
+That said, here’s the nutrition profile of one ounce (about 7–10 chips) of white corn tortilla chips, per the USDA:

 • Protein: 2 grams (g)